Free-LLM/free-llm.github.io/orchestrator.md

 - Is immutable once accepted
 - Can be decomposed into smaller tasks
 - Has clear completion criteria
+ - May include inputs as explicit tensors or as references to external data (see [Data Sources](/data-sources))

 Jobs may represent:
 - Large numerical computations